A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Acknowledgments

 \section{Acknowledgments}

 L.M. also extends thanks to Sukrit Ranjan of the Lunar and Planetary Laboratory, Department of Planetary Sciences, University of Arizona, Tucson, USA, for insightful discussions on sulfur chemistry.
+P.G. thanks Alon Grinberg Dana for assistance with using WB97X-D/def2-TZVP level of theory in \texttt{RMG/Arkane}.
 L.M. acknowledges funding support from the DAE through the NISER project RNI 4011.
 L.M. also gratefully acknowledges support from Breakthrough Listen at the University of Oxford through a sub-award at NISER under Agreement R82799/CN013, provided as part of a global collaboration under the Breakthrough Listen project funded by the Breakthrough Prize Foundation.
 Part of this research was conducted at the Jet Propulsion Laboratory, California Institute of Technology under contract with the National Aeronautics and Space Administration (80NM0018D004).
 Support for K.W. was provided by NASA/Solar Systems Workings Program (19-SSW19-0291).
 N.R. thanks FONDECYT POSTDOCTORADO (ANID, Chile) grant 3230221 for financial support.